Thai Investment Consultant Licensing Exams - P1 - หลักสูตรผู้แนะนําการลงทุนตราสารทั่วไป - [35]

 {"correct_answer_key": "c"}

-The question asks which of the following is not a factor determining competition according to Porter's Five Forces model.
-The options translate to:
+First, the question is in Thai.
+It translates to: "Which of the following is not a factor determining competition according to Porter's five forces model?"

 {"correct_answer_key":"c"}